 Increasing the chances of a successful pregnancy by looking at the embryos chromosomes

 In order to select an embryo with a high chance of implantation and pregnancy, Pre-Implantation Genetic Testing for Aneuploidy (PGT-A) can be performed.
-This procedure can assess the genome of an embryo at a high level by identifying the number of chromosomes found in a few cells sampled.
+This procedure can assess the genome of an embryo at a high level by identifying the number of chromosomes (or regions of the chromsomes) found in a few cells sampled.
 Deeper levels of genetic analysis are of course also possible, but the impact of these findings is usually poorly understood and would lead to a selection process that we should stay clear of!

 Counting chromosomes by counting sequencing reads